HsiangHo/AppStoreUpdateKit/README.md

 To run the example project, clone the repo, build and run the target 'AppStoreUpdateKitDemo'.

-## How to use
+## Getting started
-- Check if new version is available
+- Check if the new version is available
 ```
 #import <AppStoreUpdateKit/AppStoreUpdateKit.h>